microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/PutRelativeFile.rst

     :reqheader X-WOPI-OverwriteRelativeTarget:
         A **Boolean** value that specifies whether the host must overwrite the file name if it exists.

         This header will only be present if the **X-WOPI-RelativeTarget** is included on the request.
-If it is not present, hosts should behave as though its value is ``false``.
+If **X-WOPI-OverwriteRelativeTarget** is not explicitly included on the request, hosts should behave as though its value is ``false``.

     :reqheader X-WOPI-Size:
         An **integer** that specifies the size of the file in bytes.